John-pels/monorepo-template/README.md

 #inside the package.json, add this:
  "packageManager": "bun@1.2.19",

-# Or this for yanr
+# Or this for yarn
   "packageManager": "yarn@1.22.22",

 # Or this or npm